A NSW Government website

 2. How do I request approval to fly a drone for recreation?

-3–5.
-How will NPWS decide whether to approve drone use?
+8–10.
+How will NSW National Parks and Wildlife Service decide whether to approve drone use?

-1. In assessing an application for using a drone outside an identified drone exclusion area (see paragraph 8), NPWS will consider whether the proposed use will:
+1. In assessing an application for using a drone outside an identified drone exclusion area, NSW National Parks and Wildlife Service will consider whether the proposed use will:

-2. NPWS may approve or refuse an application.
+2. NSW National Parks and Wildlife Service may approve or refuse an application.
 If an application is approved, it may include conditions.

 1. Conditions in parks can change at short notice, for example, during a bushfire or other emergency.